Why yes, Dead Cat Bounce is the name of a rock band … but that’s not the topic of conversation today.

 The Bottom Line

-Of course, it’s important to remember that dead count bounces aren’t infallible.
+Remember that dead count bounces are far from infallible.
 It can be hard to know whether it’s a dead cat bounce or a trend reversal.